-The way the data is extracted guarantees the information is accurate and admissible in the court of law.
-If the data is extracted otherwise, for example by using a software that changes the data during the extraction, it’s very possible for the evidence to be challenged by the opposing attorney and not be admissible.
+The way the data is extracted guarantees the information is accurate and admissible in a court of law.
+If the data is extracted otherwise, for example, by using software that changes the data during the extraction, it’s very possible for the evidence to be challenged by the opposing attorney and not be admissible.

 How is cell phone data accessed?

 The extraction works in the same way as for computers.
-The cell phone is connected to a lab computer and the data is copied to a hard drive.
+The cell phone is connected to a lab computer, and the data is copied to a hard drive.
 The experts can copy anything from contacts and text messages to photos, videos, banking details, and GPS location history.
-The copied data depends on each case, but the focus is usually on historical data and the external memory data.
+The copied data depends on each case, but the focus is usually on historical data and external memory data.